Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: 1d Kreiss-symmetrizable hyperbolic IBVPs

 \end{enumerate} \end{definition}

-A Kreiss symmetrizer is therefore a Friderichs symmetrizer, used in the Cauchy problem theory for hyperbolic systems (see \cite{benzoni-serre2007}), yielding maximal dissipativity on the boundary.
-In order to construct this symmetrizer, we need the following assumptions on the matrix $\mathcal{A}$, the boundary matrix $\mathcal{M}$ and a matrix called \textit{Lopatinski\u{i}} matrix (see \cite{IguLan21}).
+A Kreiss symmetrizer is therefore a Friderichs symmetrizer, used in the Cauchy problem theory for hyperbolic systems (see \cite{benzoni-serre2007}), yielding maximal dissipativity on the boundaries.
+In order to construct this symmetrizer, we need the following assumptions on the matrix $\mathcal{A}$, the boundary matrices $\mathcal{M}_{ r }$ and $\mathcal{M}_l$ and matrices called \textit{Lopatinski\u{i}} matrices (see \cite{IguLan21}).